Student leaders share why UM needs more Black faculty

 But, Martin said hiring a mass number of Black faculty, staff and administrators, at once, in departments that historically lack those of color would just mask the problem and not uncover the systemic inequalities and biases.
 More importantly, Martin said he believes a joint effort between all students and faculty could help dismantle the biases that are present on campus.

-“If you are uprooting systematic biases, there has to be systematic training that is targeted at bringing change and it has to be designed to challenge people because that is what we are up against,” Martin said.
+“If you are uprooting systematic biases, there has to be systematic training that is targeted at bringing change and it has to be designed to challenge people’s biases because that is what we are up against,” Martin said.
 “We have been isolated into communities and we have limited contact with people whose skin complexion might be lighter or darker than ours.
 It is socially engineered, so we have to do things in a way of rooting out those systematic roots of inequality and injustices.”

 Uzere hopes the necessary changes will come so future Black students will not experience the same emotional battles she has experienced as a Black female student at UM.